Learning passive policies with virtual energy tanks in robotics: Background and Motivation

 \subsection{Reinforcement learning}

 Reinforcement learning (RL) \cite{sutton2018reinforcement} is a model-free framework, consisting of an agent interacting with an environment, to solve optimal control problems stated as Markov decision processes (MDPs).
-MDPs are mathematical formulation of decision making in situations where outcomes are partly stochastic and partly under the control of a decision maker.
+MDPs are a mathematical formulation of decision-making in situations where outcomes are partly stochastic and partly under the control of a decision-maker.
 A MDP is defined by the tuple $(\mathcal{S},\mathcal{A}, p, r)$: at any given state $s_k\in\mathcal{S}$ at time step $k$, the agent chooses and executes an action $a_k\in \mathcal{A}$ according to a learnt policy $\pi(a_k|s_k)$, then the environment transitions to a new state $s_{k+1}\in \mathcal{S}$ with the unknown state transition probability $p(s_{k+1}|s_k,a_k)$ and produces a reward $r_k = r(s_k, a_k)$.
-An important condition that characterize the MDPs is that the state transition probability satisfies the Markov property $p(s_{k+1}|s_k,a_k)=p(s_{k+1}|s_k,a_k,\dots, s_1,a_1)$ for any trajectory $s_1,a_1,\dots,s_k,a_k$, which means that the environment is memoryless because the transition to the next state depends only on the current state and action.
+An important condition that characterizes the MDPs is that the state transition probability satisfies the Markov property $p(s_{k+1}|s_k,a_k)=p(s_{k+1}|s_k,a_k,\dots, s_1,a_1)$ for any trajectory $s_1,a_1,\dots,s_k,a_k$, which means that the environment is memoryless because the transition to the next state depends only on the current state and action.
 The Markov property is usually fundamental to guarantee the convergence to the optimal policy in RL algorithms \cite{sutton2018reinforcement}.
-The goal of a RL algorithm is to find an optimal policy $\pi^*$ that maximizes the expected $\gamma$-discounted sum of future rewards (that we define as return).
+The goal of an RL algorithm is to find an optimal policy $\pi^*$ that maximizes the expected $\gamma$-discounted sum of future rewards (that we define as return).

-While the proposed framework could be combined with any RL algorithm, a benchmarking is out of the scope of this work, for this reason in the rest of the paper we only consider the off-policy soft actor-critic (SAC) algorithm \cite{Haarnoja2018} with continuous action spaces.
+While the proposed framework could be combined with any RL algorithm, benchmarking is out of the scope of this work, for this reason in the rest of the paper we only consider the off-policy soft actor-critic (SAC) algorithm \cite{Haarnoja2018} with continuous action spaces.